Fragile X syndrome

 Martin-Bell syndrome; Marker X syndrome

-Fragile X syndrome is a genetic condition involving changes in part of the X chromosome.
+Fragile X syndrome is a genetic condition involving changes in a gene on the X chromosome.
 It is the most common form of inherited intellectual disability in boys.

 The FMR1 gene makes a protein needed for your brain to function properly.
 A defect in the gene makes your body produce too little of the protein, or none at all.